How to Start Your Own LLC in California - Complete Guide

 2. Appoint a Registered Agent

-Every California LLC must designate a registered agent to receive legal, tax, and government documents.
+All Californian LLCs should assign a registered agent that will take legal, tax, and government documents.

-California requires you to specify the management structure in your Articles of Organization.
+California asks that you designate the management structure on your Articles of Organization.

-To legally form your LLC, file Articles of Organization with the California Secretary of State.
+You need to register your LLC with Articles of Organization with the California Secretary of State to form your LLC legally.

 Information Required